mmendoza26000/reactnd-project-readable-mmendoza26000/README.md

 ```
 https://github.com/udacity/reactnd-project-readable-starter
 ```
-Please install and run using the instructions found in the URL above.
+Please install and run the server using the instructions found in the URL above.

 ### Installing